Mastering the use of lists and loops is one of the 5 fundamental skills of building algorithms:

 1multiply = lambda a, b : a * b 2result = multiply(2,3) 3print(str(result))

-Lambda is ideal for cases in which you have little functions, you will learn to love it because it makes your cod really fast and agile to code, specially when you are working with arrays.
+Lambda is ideal for cases in which you have little functions, you will learn to love it because it makes your code faster and shorter, specially when you are working with lists.

 The only way to use (a.k.a: call) a function is to use parenthesis like this: